CY57h3By8FpFj/SpeedDog/readme.md

 + DONE

 ## Configuration
 Configuration is needed only for client mode.
-All config parameters are stored in `.env` file in `/opt/SpeedDog` folder.
+All config parameters are stored in `SpeedDog.conf` file in `/etc/SpeedDog` folder.

 ### List of config parameters